 Hostels can be fun or downright unusual - a jail cell in Ottawa, a mill in Ireland, a freighter in Germany or a jumbo jet in Sweden.
 Here are some hostel varieties, but keep in mind that many of these categories can overlap (for example, cheap hostels and youth hostels often go in hand, while eco hostels could be considered a subset of boutique hostels).

 This can be a catch-all term for any hostel that doesn’t fit your standard basic-dormitory-with-no-amenities lodging, ranging from designer hostels with amazing artwork to cozy hostels that feel more like a homestay at a relative’s.
-If the word hostel carries bad connotations for you, start looking at boutique places (here are a few to get you started).
+If the word hostel carries bad connotations for you, start looking at boutique places.
 You could spend the night in an old castle or a beachy seaside spot on the coast.

 Some of these seek to combine the price-point and community of a hostel experience with the amenities you love from a hotel.
 If meeting people is high on your list but you’d rather not sleep on an ancient cot, a boutique hostel might just be right.